Green Homes Grant fails to deliver

 - hot water tank/appliance tank thermostats/heating controls

-Owners can only use their voucher for "secondary categories" up to the value they have spent on "primary categories".
+Owners could only use their voucher for "secondary categories" up to the value they have spent on "primary categories".

-The voucher can be used to pay two-thirds of the cost of these improvements up to a value of £5,000.
+The voucher could have been used to pay two-thirds of the cost of these improvements up to a value of £5,000.
 Those on low incomes can receive the full cost up to a value of £10,000.

-Suppliers must be registered with TrustMark or the Microgeneration Certification Scheme to take part in the scheme.
+Suppliers needed to be registered with TrustMark or the Microgeneration Certification Scheme to take part in the scheme.

-BEIS said the scheme is expected to deliver improvements for over 600,000 households, while creating an estimated 100,000 jobs in green construction.
-To have 600,000 homes install a heat pump in the next six months would be a great start.
-However, that would still leave around 24 million still needing to be converted to low carbon heating.
+BEIS had said the scheme was expected to deliver improvements for over 600,000 households, while creating an estimated 100,000 jobs in green construction.
+To have 600,000 homes install a heat pump in six months would have been a great start.
+However, that would still leave around 24 million needing to be converted to low carbon heating.